Darling (2010 film)

-Darling is a 2010 Indian Telugu-language romantic comedy film directed by A. Karunakaran.
+Darling is a 2010 Indian Telugu-language romantic comedy film directed and written by A. Karunakaran.
 It is produced by B. V. S. N. Prasad under his studio Sri Venkateswara Cine Chitra.
 The film stars Prabhas and Kajal Aggarwal.
 The music is composed by G. V. Prakash Kumar.
-It turned out to be a Hit at the box-office and was one of the highest grossing Telugu movies in 2010.
+The film follows Prabha, who, desperate to escape a forced marriage to a gangster's daughter, spins a tale of reuniting with his long-lost love in the idyllic Swiss Alps.

-Released on 23 April 2010, the film received generally positive reviews and was commercially successful.
-The film later was remade in Kannada as Bulbul (2013) starring Darshan and Rachita Ram.
+The film was released theatrically on 23 April 2010, to positive reviews from audiences and critics.
+The film went on to be a blockbuster at the box office.
+The film later was remade in Kannada as Bulbul (2013).